OrkaJS

 // ✅ Import only what you need

-import { StructuredOutputParser } from 'orkajs/parsers/structured';
+import { StructuredOutputParser } from '@orka-js/tools';

-import { AutoFixParser } from 'orkajs/parsers/auto-fix';
+import { AutoFixParser } from '@orka-js/tools';

-import { XMLParser } from 'orkajs/parsers/xml';
+import { XMLParser } from '@orka-js/tools';

-import { CSVParser } from 'orkajs/parsers/csv';
+import { CSVParser } from '@orka-js/tools';

-import { CommaSeparatedListParser } from 'orkajs/parsers/comma-separated-list';
+import { CommaSeparatedListParser } from '@orka-js/tools';

 // ✅ Or import from index